 The following resources are available to student, staff and faculty members of the Virginia Tech lesbian, gay, bisexual, transgender, and queer (LGBTQ) community: the LGBTQ Coordinator, the undergraduate Lesbian, Gay, Bisexual, Transgender Alliance, the Queer Grads, Professionals, and Allies, and the faculty/staff LGBT Caucus.

-Virginia Tech does not discriminate against nor allow harassment of individuals on the basis of their veteran status.
-Information is available for veterans at Virginia Tech and veterans who are interested in applying for employment or admission as a student.
+Virginia Tech does not discriminate against nor allow harassment of individuals on the basis of their military status.
+Information is available for military personnel at Virginia Tech and those who are interested in applying for employment or admission as a student.

 As a federal contractor and under the laws of Virginia, Virginia Tech has affirmative obligations under federal law regarding the hiring of certain veterans.

 The following resources can provide more information: Federal Contracts-Equal Opportunity in Employment: Employment Nondiscrimination and Equal Opportunity for Covered Military, United States Department of Labor on veterans, and Vietnam Era Veterans' Readjustment Assistance Act.

 Resources for other concerns

 There are times when an individual may feel harassed, discriminated against, subjected to a hostile environment, or treated unfairly or differently from other people, but there is no relationship between the said behavior and a protected characteristic such as age, color, disability, gender, genetic information, national origin, political affiliation, race, religion, sexual orientation or veteran status.
 University Policy 1025: Policy on Harassment, Discrimination, and Sexual Assault does not cover such situations.
 Individuals can, however, contact the Dean of Students Office, the Office of the Provost, Employee Relations in the Department of Human Resources, or Conflict Resolution in the Office for Equity and Accessibility for assistance in any of these areas.